Research

 This study was carried out by C. Suzuki, I. Murakami, et al. (NIFS), in collaboration with F. Koike (Sophia Univ.), T. Higashiguchi (Utsunomiya Univ.) and G. O'Sullivan (University College Dublin).

-This research result was published in X-ray spectrometry, a journal of the John Wiley & Sons, on December 26, 2019.
+This research result was published in X-ray Spectrometry, a journal on the theory and application of x-ray spectrometry, on December 26, 2019.

 Publication